tigerabrodi/general-programming-notes/README.md

 - **Innovative Problem-Solving**: Discord's approach to redefining the problem and building a tailored solution (like the Super-Disk) is exemplary.
 - **Risk Management**: Their phased and cautious approach to migration minimized potential risks.
 - **Engineering Culture**: Reflects Discord's dynamic and innovative engineering ethos.

+# Java vs Python vs C++

+### C++: The Compiled Powerhouse

+- **Compilation Process**: C++ code is compiled directly into machine code by a compiler.
+- **Executable Files**: The output is a standalone executable file, ready to run on compatible systems.
+- **Performance**: C++ is known for its high performance due to direct compilation to CPU instructions.
+- **Use Cases**: Ideal for performance-sensitive applications like gaming, system-level programming, and applications where hardware-level manipulation is required.
+- **Other Compiled Languages**: Go, Rust.

+### Python: The Flexible Interpreter

+- **Interpreted Nature**: Python code is executed on-the-fly by an interpreter.
+- **Flexibility and User-Friendliness**: Offers ease of development and readability, making it a favorite for rapid prototyping and educational purposes.
+- **Performance Trade-off**: Generally slower than compiled languages, as each line is interpreted at runtime.
+- **Use Cases**: Widely used in web development, scripting, data analysis, and AI/ML applications.
+- **Other Interpreted Languages**: JavaScript, Ruby, Perl.

+### Java: The Hybrid Approach

+- **Bytecode Compilation**: Java code is compiled into bytecode, which is then executed by the Java Virtual Machine (JVM).
+- **JVM and JIT Compiler**: JVM's Just-In-Time compiler optimizes performance by converting critical bytecode into native machine code at runtime.
+- **Portability**: Java code can run on any device with a JVM, making it highly portable.
+- **Memory Safety and Security**: Automatic memory management and built-in security features make it suitable for large-scale, complex enterprise applications.
+- **Use Cases**: Extensively used in Android app development, enterprise back-end systems, and large-scale web applications.
+- **Other Bytecode Languages**: C#, Kotlin.

+### Modern Trends and Blurring Lines

+- **Advances in JIT**: Modern JavaScript engines use JIT compilation, blurring the lines between interpreted and bytecode languages.
+- **Overall Classification**: JavaScript is still considered an interpreted language, but with performance optimizations.